 - Proof of Address (see below for acceptable proof)

 - Proof of grade level (report card, progress report, transcript, withdrawal form)

 Transfers between DPS schools are ONLY accepted once a school year.
-Parents may fill out a transfer request and submit it to the Student Enrollment Center February 1st – March 31st.
+Please visit the Student Enrollment Center from February 1st – March 31st.
+Walk-ins are welcome.
 All transfer requests submitted will be processed for the upcoming school year.
 You will receive a confirmation letter if your transfer was approved or denied.

 Those currently attending a DPS school must go to that building to officially withdraw a student.

 If you are interested in homeschooling your student, please fill out this application.